springone-tour-2021/lab-workshop-3/workshop/content/exercises/A-01-content.md

 ### Set the default branch

-For each of the two repos, navigate to `Settings-->Branches` and click on the two arrows on the right of the screen to switch the default branch.
+For each of the repos, navigate to `Settings-->Branches` and click on the two arrows on the right of the screen to switch the default branch.
 Set the default to `educates-workshop`.
 ![alt_text](images/github-set-default-branch.png "Set default branch")

 > Make sure to update the default branch for both repositories.